 “If you relax your ego, and say, ‘I’m here as a student and a teacher,’ you’ll get a lot out of social media.”

 - Ron Slate

 - plus, read my tribute to Chuck’s best friend, Sang Lee!

 About our Guest

-Credits: This episode’s music is Sometimes The Truth Is All You Get by The Low and Sweet Orchestra.
-The conversation was recorded at Mr. Lopate’s home in Brooklyn on a pair of Blue enCORE 200 mics feeding into a Zoom H4n recorder.
-The intro and outro were recorded in my home office on a Blue Yeti USB microphone.
-File-splitting is done on a Mac Mini using Audacity.
-All editing and processing was done in Garage Band.
-Top photo by me.
-Bottom photo by Cheryl Cipriani.
+Credits: This episode’s music is Ladder of Success by Ted Hawkins.
+The conversation was recorded at Charles’ home on a pair of Blue enCORE 200 microphones feeding into a Zoom H5 digital recorder.
+The intro and outro were recorded on a Blue Yeti USB Microphone.
+Processing was done in Audacity and Garage Band.
+Photo of Charles Bivona and me by Luz Costa.
+Photo of Charles and Luz Costa by me.